example42/example42.github.io/_drafts/2020-04-13-five-years-of-tiny-puppet.md

 In the above template example, we have seen some other tinydata settings which may be useful when working with tp::conf.

-We have seen that by default, if you just pass in the title the name of an application, tp::conf manage the "main" configuration file of that application, but you can actually manage other files for that application according to the following conventions.
+We have seen that by default, if you just pass in the title the name of an application, tp::conf manages the "main" configuration file of that application, but you can actually manage other files for that application according to the following conventions.

-If we specify a file name after the application name in the title, separated by ::, that file is placed in the main configuration directory (setting `config_dir_path`), the following, for example, will manage `/etc/ssh/ssh_config` since openssh's config_dir_path is `/etc/ssh`:
+If we specify a file name after the application name in the title, separated by `::`, that file is placed in the main configuration directory (setting `config_dir_path`), the following, for example, will manage `/etc/ssh/ssh_config` since openssh's config_dir_path is `/etc/ssh`:

     tp::conf { 'openssh::ssh_config': [...] }